iamsid2/coursera-machine-learning-AndrewNg-Python/README.md

-# Material I made during the Machine Learning course by Andre Ng course from Coursera-Stanford
+# Material I made during the Machine Learning course by Andrew Ng course from Coursera-Stanford

 This contains notes and exercises made in Python I made a long time ago from the Andrew Ng course in Coursera.
 The Course and material provided is made in Octave or R. When I made the course I also made the scripts in Python,